google/auction-insights-visualization/README.md

 ## Setup

-Open a Data Studio dashboard that uses the [Google Ads connector](https://support.google.com/datastudio/answer/7020275?hl=en), or create a new dashboard if needed.
+  - Open a Data Studio report that uses the [Google Ads connector](https://support.google.com/datastudio/answer/7020275?hl=en), or create a blank report and add your Google Ads account as a data source to that report.
-To add the visualization, follow these steps:

   - Enable community visualizations for the Google Ads connector:
     - Click on __Resource__ > __Manage added data sources__ in the top menu bar.